transformers

 State-of-the-art pretrained models for inference and training

-Transformers acts as the model-definition framework for state-of-the-art machine learning models in text, computer vision, audio, video, and multimodal model, for both inference and training.
+Transformers acts as the model-definition framework for state-of-the-art machine learning with text, computer vision, audio, video, and multimodal models, for both inference and training.

 pivot across frameworks: if a model definition is supported, it will be compatible with the majority of training